Generate code from usage

-ReSharper lets you use code symbols (classes, methods, variables, properties, fields, etc.) before you declare them.
-When ReSharper detects an undeclared symbol, it suggests one or more quick-fixes (Alt+Enter) for generating a declaration based on the usage, and then smartly adjust the declaration according to the usage context:
+ReSharper lets you use code symbols (classes, methods, variables, properties, fields, and so on) before you declare them.
+When ReSharper detects an undeclared symbol, it suggests one or more quick-fixes Alt+Enter for generating a declaration based on the usage, and then smartly adjust the declaration according to the usage context:

 For example, if you create a method from usage, ReSharper will not only create a method, but also detect its return type and types of its parameters: